-Our Child and Family Wellbeing Service works with children and families to address barriers that affect child, family and community wellbeing.
-A key objective is to increase families’ capacity to care for children.
-It is an early intervention and prevention service focussed on families with children aged 0-5 years and who are considered to be ‘at risk’.
-The service has two key program areas: the Child Nutrition Program; and the Walytjapiti Program (Intensive family support).
+The Child and Family Wellbeing Service works with children and families to address barriers that affect child, family and community wellbeing.
+We support families’ capacity to care for children who are considered at risk.

 Child Nutrition Program